 1. Strategic sourcing

-For most organizations, strategic sourcing makes up the majority of purchases.
+For most organisations, strategic sourcing makes up the majority of purchases.
 These purchases are those that are planned in advance, take into account company requirements and supplier capabilities and usually have long lead times.

-Availability and price are considered in the decision, but equally important is the impact on the overall organization.
+Availability and price are considered in the decision, but equally important is the impact on the overall organisation.
 Finally, a strategic sourcing model encourages communication and aims to keep that communication open throughout the contract lifecycle.

 2. Tactical sourcing

 Where strategic sourcing emphasises communication and partnership, tactical sourcing has a different approach.
 Tactical sourcing is used to get items required to keep the business running or those that allow an employee to perform their job.
 Using this approach, organisations still use certain criteria to make their purchasing decisions, but fewer than that of a strategic sourcing approach.

 Price and availability of delivery dates are the main factors considered during a tactical sourcing decision since purchases are made based on need.
 Each transaction is treated as a separate occurrence and they generally maintain a short-term approach.

 Spot sourcing is usually not planned at all and more often than not, it is performed by the end user and not a procurement professional.
 These are mostly made up of small orders for one-time requirements and are often performed on an immediate payment and delivery basis.